Welcome to another Wingman Wednesday. This scene is from my romantic suspense, Friends and Lovers. Enjoy.

 Get the paperback.

-The open-door policy between best friends leads to an intimacy none of them anticipated.
+The open-door policy between best friends leads to an intimacy none of them anticipate.
+Can they handle it or will it ruin everything?

 Read it tonight on Kindle or eBook.